-AFS offers tours of our Austin Public and Austin Studios campuses for educational and community organizations.
+AFS offers tours of Austin Public for middle school, high school and university educational institutions and community organizations.
 Whether it’s a closer look at careers or exploration of the complete production process, AFS tailors tours to the interests and skills of attendees.

 Your tour group must meet the following criteria to be eligible for a tour:

-(1) Group must be associated with a school, university and/or community organization.
+(1) Group must be associated with a middle school, high school, university and/or community organization.

 (2) Group must be between 5 – 30 people in total.
 (This includes students and chaperones.)

-Tours last 1 – 1.5 hours, depending on the interests of the tour group.
+Tours last 30 minutes to 1-hour, depending on the interests of the tour group.

 Austin Public is a working television production facility, and as such all tour groups must be respectful of the space.
 Filming may be taking place in our studios therefore we ask that all groups remain together and with chaperones at all times.
 Group photography is allowed in certain areas of the facility.

-Unfortunately, there are no concessions at Austin Public and Austin Studios, nor is their a space to eat lunch.
-But, there are numerous restaurants and parks near by that can be used by your group.
+Unfortunately, there are no concessions at Austin Public, but we do have picnic tables in the front of our building and there is an adjacent City park.
+There are also numerous restaurants and parks near by that can be used by your group.

 Photography is allowed at Austin Public in certain areas of the facility.
 Please check with your tour guide for permitted areas.